Pylons/pyramid/docs/glossary.rst

       ``pyvenv`` command for `creating virtual environments on Python 3.4 and 3.5
       <https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments>`_,
-      but it was deprecated in 3.6 in favor of ``python3 -m venv`` on UNIX or ``python -m venv`` on Windows, which is backward compatible on Python 3.3 and greater.
+      but it was deprecated in 3.6 in favor of ``python3 -m venv`` on Unix or ``python -m venv`` on Windows, which is backward compatible on Python 3.3 and greater.